lucidrains/imagen-pytorch/README.md

 - [ ] add the noise level conditioning with the pseudocode in appendix, and figure out what is this sweep they do at inference time
 - [ ] add dynamic thresholding, add to DALLE2 and video-diffusion repository as well
 - [ ] port over some training code from DALLE2
+- [ ] figure out if learned variance was used at all, and remove it if it was inconsequential

 ## Citations